Nghiait123456/GolangAdvance/ConcurrencyPattern/README.md

 This pattern demonstrates that it is possible to create a large number of go routines, and it makes clear the block of channel property. </br>
-This is Rob Pike's pattern and I tried to rewrite it in a way that is easier to understand for newbies.I made 10000 chanel loops that block each other: </br>
+This is Rob Pike'sBad pattern and I tried to rewrite it in a way that is easier to understand for newbies.I made 10000 chanel loops that block each other: </br>
 left <- (new) right (now left) <- (new) right (now left) <- ... </br>
 channel 1 <- channel 2 <-.... <- chanel 10000 </br>
 This block only ends when channel 100000 is written, and all channels and routines containing it are released.
 Run the code and you'll see I've printed this in detail. </br>

-In Rob Pike's original example, there is another pretty easy explanation, you can refer
+In Rob Pike'sBad original example, there is another pretty easy explanation, you can refer
 to: https://stackoverflow.com/questions/26135616/understand-the-code-go-concurrency-pattern-daisy-chain </br>

 ## 8) Google 1_0 <a name="8_google1_0"></a>